Deep dive

 Sources.
 Residential and CIP levy shares: MA DOR Tax Levies by Class FY2026.
 New growth: MA DOR New Growth Analysis (5-year average, FY2022–2026).
 Override history: MA DOR Proposition 2½ Override & Underride Votes.
 Statewide fiscal context: MMA, A Perfect Storm: Cities and Towns Face Historic Fiscal Pressures (October 2025).
 Malden vote result: GBH News (April 1, 2026).

 Data files.
-Raw peer-town CSVs: tax levies by class, new growth, override history.
+Raw peer-town CSVs: tax levies by class, new growth, override history, health insurance premium splits.
+For a broader comparison, see the Town Explorer sorted by homeowner share or the structural peer cohort.

 Data currency.
 DOR data was pulled April 10, 2026.
-The DOR override database reflects results through late March 2026 (Arlington's $14.8M override won March 28; Stoneham's $9.3M won December 2025).
+The DOR override database reflects results through late March 2026 (Arlington's $14.8M override passed March 28; Stoneham's $9.3M passed December 2025).
 Malden's March 31 failed override had not yet appeared in the DOR database at time of pull but is referenced in the table above from contemporaneous news sources.
-Winchester held a failed override vote in March 2026 that is also not yet reflected in DOR data; the "last override win" column shows the last successful vote of record, not all recent attempts.
+Winchester held a failed override vote in March 2026 that is also not yet reflected in DOR data; the "Passed" column shows the last override that passed, not all recent attempts.

 Note on "new growth."
 The DOR metric shown is total new growth applied to the levy limit as a percent of the prior-year levy limit.
 This captures how much the levy ceiling expands each year from new construction, outside Proposition 2½'s 2.5% cap.
 It does not include annual 2.5% growth, value increases from reassessment, or debt exclusions.